Research Hub > Types of USB Cables: The Ultimate Guide

 Mini USB Type-A

-Incredibly rare and mostly phased out for the superior Micro USB technology.
-Mini USB-A cables look very similar to Mini B but instead have curved edges rather than jagged ones on the plug.
-These are primarily used in older cameras and typically a proprietary cable.
+Incredibly rare and mostly phased out for the superior Micro USB technology, Mini USB-A cables look very similar to Mini B but have curved edges on the plug rather than jagged ones.
+These are primarily used in older cameras and typically are a proprietary cable.
 The Mini A is rarely seen today.

 Shop Now